getrambo/apps-script-tutorial/README.md

 > You may need to run the script a second time after authorizing it.

-If you get an error like the one below, no text was selected.
+If you get the following error, no text was selected.
 Reselect some text in slides and rerun the function.

 ```
-Error len(0)
+TypeError: Cannot read properties of null (reading 'getLength')
 ```

 Return to slides and observe the new style.